fvaux/aurora/README.md

 # Development
 This is a draft version of Aurora, currently under development.
 We are planning to submit Aurora for publication in the Journal of Open Source Software.

-# Contributors
-Aurora was developed by Grant Abernethy and Felix Zareie-Vaux.

 # Summary
 `Aurora` is a free, open-source laboratory information management system (LIMS) implemented as an `Shiny` web application using `R` and `RStudio`.
 Aurora simplifies the management of biological samples and their metadata throughout a laboratory workflow.
 Aurora is designed to accommodate a wide range of specimen types and it has features tailored for genetic research.
 Aurora can be used to find specimens, track storage capacity, assess processing times, and it can generate `html` reports with interactive tables, figures and maps to share with colleagues or clients.
 Aurora is friendly for non-programmers to use, as samples are uploaded via a `Microsoft Excel` spreadsheet, and the application has a simple graphical user interface (GUI) with Excel-like functionality for editing.
 Aurora automatically checks data formatting and creates regular database back-ups.
 Users familiar with `R` can readily customise Aurora as it uses a small number of well-annotated `R` scripts and it only relies on a dozen or so common `R` packages.
 Aurora is needed, as most LIMS are subscription-based, proprietary software that are challenging to customise and existing programs are often unwieldy for the diverse sample types and workflows found in most biological research laboratories.